TheodoreGisis/MyOwnRaspberryPiCloudServer/README.md

        quit
        sudo reboot

-   Now we need to change directory and with nano we enter the default.conf file
+   Now we need to change directory and with nano we enter the default.conf file:

        cd /etc/apache2/sites-available
        sudo nano 000-default.conf